gearglow/ReptiliaWithATwist/The List.md

 "Dobby, huh?"
 Harry said.
 "Why didn't I think of that?"

 "You did," Janet smirked.
-"Anyway, as the personification of your subconscious, I can dig up anything in your mind you ask me to, unless there's a god reason not to.
+"Anyway, as the personification of your subconscious, I can dig up anything in your mind you ask me to, unless there's a good reason not to.
 If that's the case, I'll tell you so."

 "Thanks, Janet," Harry smiled.